lumpy darkness

 computing devices

-• If you have a palmtop computer, it is likely you can load it with some astronomy software.
+• Computer or device.
+If you have a palmtop computer or smart phone, load it with some astronomy software.
 Charge up or bring extra batteries!
+If you have a laptop or netbook computer, consider bringing it along.

 transportation

-• I admit it: I'm a pack rat.
+K.I.S.S.
+I admit it: I'm a pack rat.

-• Lead acid batteries, particularly if they are heavy, without handles or straps, if you have a few, might be more easily moved about in carts with wheels and handles, like luggage carts.
+• Cart.
+Lead acid batteries, particularly if they are heavy, without handles or straps, if you have a few, might be more easily moved about in carts with wheels and handles, like luggage carts.

 clothing